Catch Up Funding

 Catch Up Funding and Principles

-DfE guidance states that in 2017 to 2018 schools will receive the same overall amount of Year 7 catch-up premium funding they received in 2016 to 2017, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2017 census.
-In 2017/18 the Academy therefore expects to receive £2642 less funding to reflect the 13% decrease in the size of the Y7 cohort despite a significant percentage increase in the number pupils who did not meet the expected standard in Reading or Mathematics at the end of Key Stage 2.
+In 2017/18 the Academy received £3319 less funding to reflect the 13% decrease in the size of the Y7 cohort despite a significant percentage increase in the number pupils who did not meet the expected standard in Reading or Mathematics at the end of Key Stage 2.
+For this academic year the funding formula will remain the same and the academy will receive the same overall amount received last year, adjusted to reflect the percentage increase in the Y7 cohort.